typelevel/Laika/docs/using-laika/embedded.md

 title and content of the parsed markup document.
 Everything else will be copied to the final document unchanged.

-Every directory can contain a file with the name `default.template.html` that automatically gets applied to all documents in that directory and its subdirectories, unless overridden in a subdirectory.
+Every directory can contain a file with the name `default.template.<suffix>` that automatically gets applied to all documents in that directory and its subdirectories, unless overridden in a subdirectory.
 There are also ways to manually declare a template for a specific markup document only.

+The suffix must match the output format of the transformation, e.g. `.html` for HTML, `.fo` for PDF (as it renders via XSL-FO) and `.epub.xhtml` for EPUB.

 For more details on the template engine, see the chapter [Templates].